-The Kawartha Lakes Haliburton Ontario Health Team is a dynamic group of lived experience partners, health service providers and leaders from across the continuum of care, and are working together to pioneer a new approach to health care.
+The Kawartha Lakes Haliburton Ontario Health Team is a dynamic group of lived experience partners, health service providers and leaders from across the continuum of care, and are working together to build a new approach to health care.

 A seamless health system for the people we serve.